A preliminary program of the conference is now available. A more detailed one will follow soon.

 Tuesday 11th September 2018

-To welcome the participants at the conference venue, a special cocktail will be offered to all attendants in the wonderful atmosphere of the Palazzo Garzolini di Toppo Wasserman, close to the city center.
+To welcome the participants at the conference venue, a special cocktail will be offered to all attendants in the wonderful atmosphere of the Casa della Contadinanza, located on the hill of the Castle of Udine.

 Wednesday 12th September 2018